New PTO president meeting the principal

 I was just elected PTO president and set up a time to meet with the principal.
-The last time I was in the principal’s office was in 3rd grade.
 What’s the best way to get our working relationship off to a good start?

 A wise person once reminded me of the adage “People don’t care how much you know until they know how much you care.”
 Heeding this advice made me more effective as a PTO president many years ago, and then later as a teacher, and ending my career as a school principal.
 Every school principal knows that strong home-school relationships help students be more successful and help the school be more effective.
 Building a strong school climate includes parents and the community—an effective school cannot function without this strong partnership.

 To launch that positive relationship, there are a few basic steps that will help clear the path for a most productive and positive journey ahead.
 They include the following:

 Your principal will not be able to resist a pleasant note expressing how thrilled you are to serve as the newly elected PTO president and that you are looking forward to a fantastic year of teamwork for the continued success of students, teachers, and the school community.
 The key here is your enthusiasm about your role and willingness to meet and talk about the upcoming school year.